Home

 "(It is too full o') the milk of human kindness" (MacBeth)

-Gallery Stratford is a place you don't want to miss if you enjoy art 54 Romeo Street, Stratford.
-Call for information about current and upcoming displays, 519-271-5271
+Gallery Stratford at 54 Romeo Street, is a place you don't want to miss if you enjoy Art.
+Call for information about current and upcoming Shows, 519-271-5271

 Queens Park is located just west of the Festival Theatre and you will find a pavilion, public washrooms, a playground and a picnic area here.
 This park is popular with residents for family reunions in the summer months, and with visitors too.

-While you are there take a little time to explore and spend some quiet time in the Birnham Wood Arboretum, which is a lush garden located within Queens Park.
+While you are in town take a little time to explore and spend some quiet time in the Burnham Wood Arboretum, which is a lush garden located within Queens Park.

 If you like to linger in the beautifully tended gardens, take a tour of the Arthur Meighen Gardens - the Head Gardener, Harry Jongerden, takes visitors on a guided tour of this magnificent garden.

-The tour last about 45 minutes and is available at 10am from Tuesday to Fridays, between June 10 and August 29.
+The tour last about 45 minutes and is available at 10am from Tuesday to Fridays, between mid-June and the end of August.
 Tickets need to be purchased in advance.
 The tour starts at the Festival Theatre at 55 Queen Street.

 Stratford Fairgrounds - this is the site of many of the city’s events.
 Each Saturday morning there is a Farmer’s Market and each Autumn the Fall Fair is held here.
 There is also camping available at the fairgrounds for both tents and trailers.
 Located at 20 Gladstonbury Drive, Stratford.